geniusdibya/pepipost-php/pepipost-sdk-php/README.md

 ![pepiposts-logo](https://pepipost.com/assets/img/pepipost-footLogo.png)

+## About Pepipost

 Pepipost is a cloud-based SMTP relay service that delivers highly personalised transactional emails to the inbox within seconds.

-## How to Build
+## How to Build SDK

-The generated code has dependencies over external libraries like UniRest.
-These dependencies are defined in the ```composer.json``` file that comes with the SDK.
+The Code has Dependencies over External Libraries for eg. UniRest
+Dependencies are defined in the File ```composer.json``` that Comes with the SDK.

+## Resolving Dependencies

+we use the Composer package manager in order to resolve dependencies.
+PHP >= 5.3.2 should be installed in your System

 To resolve these dependencies, we use the Composer package manager which requires PHP greater than 5.3.2 installed in your system.
 Visit [https://getcomposer.org/download/](https://getcomposer.org/download/) to download the installer file for Composer and run it in your system.
 Open command prompt and type ```composer --version```.
 This should display the current version of the Composer installed if the installation was successful.